 - Materials written for a high school or lower level, with the exception of materials specifically purchased for our curriculum collection, which supports the education department - Textbooks are not added to the collection, unless they were written by a Moravian College professor while teaching at the College or as an emeritus professor.
-A professor may elect to place a textbook that they own on library reserves for student use - Highly specialized, research-level materials which support one individual's research or interests and may be accessed in a cost-effective manner through interlibrary loan. - Popular fiction and non-fiction which are more suitable for a public library are not collected, with the notable exception of the Best Sellers, many of which are leased or donated.
+A professor may elect to place a textbook that they own on library reserves for student use - Highly specialized, research-level materials which support one individual's research or interests and may be accessed in a cost-effective manner through interlibrary loan. - Self-published books are not purchased nor accepted as donations. - Popular fiction and non-fiction which are more suitable for a public library are not collected, with the notable exception of the Best Sellers, many of which are donated.